 - Equity, diversity, and inclusion of both the team and the project is addressed

-The HIFI Review Committee will use the eligibility criteria listed above to recommend proposal selection and prioritization to the Associate Vice-President, Health, who will review the recommendations and make the final decision about the number of projects to be funded.
+The HIFI Awards Review Committee will use the eligibility criteria and evaluation rubric to recommend proposal selection and prioritization to the Associate Vice-President, Health, who will review the recommendations and make the final decision about the number of projects to be funded.

 What are the key dates?